haruka-ogino/Ghibli-Things/README.md

 I started this full-stack project while studying at my bootcamp for the purpose of consolidating my learning in a fun way.
 While I have made some progress, there are many goals I am still working on.

-Some of the things I wanted to consolidate were:
+Some of the things I want to consolidate:

 * front-end routing
 * query calls
 * mutations
 * creating end-points

-Some ✨ new ✨ things I wanted to try out:
+Some ✨ new ✨ things I want to try out:

 * creating popups
 * game-logic (created a short quiz game as well as puzzles)
+* dynamic image manipulation

 ### Methods used